 Our excess protection includes:

-- Reimbursement for the voluntary excess you paid on a settled claim, up to your selected claim limit.
+- Reimbursement for the voluntary excess you paid (from £100 to £1000) on a settled claim, up to your selected claim limit.
 (This basically means you get your excess payment back after your claim has been settled).

 - Reimbursement for the compulsory excesses you have to pay for escape of water (£300), subsidence, ground heave or landslip claims (all £1,000).
 So we won’t quibble about paying you back when the excess is automatically set higher for these major events!

 - Any number of claims in a year, up to the aggregate claim limit of your excess protection policy.
 So if you select your excess protection claim limit higher than your voluntary excess, you can make lots of smaller claims up to the limit.
 For example...

 Your landlords insurance voluntary policy excess is £200 and you select an excess protection claim limit of £1,000.
 In the event of a valid claim, we will cover and pay £200, leaving £800 of the initial £1,000 claims limit, allowing you to make further claims for the remainder of the 12 month cover period.
 It’s simpler than it looks!